isomerpages/moe-zhenghuapri/_our-info-hub/Our Partners/Alumni.md

 <img src="/images/Our%20info%20hub/Alumni/Neo.jpg" style="width:20%">
 <center><b>Mr Neo Chin Chuan</b></center>
 Short introduction:<br>
 Chin Chuan graduated from Zhenghua Primary School in 1999.
 Chin Chuan loves sports and would try different ball games.
 During his free time, he loves to play basketball and enjoys playing with his child.
-Chin Chuan is married with a child.<br>
+Chin Chuan is married with a child.
 Chin Chuan works as an ICA officer with the Investigation Branch and guards the borders with pride and ensures all Singaporeans and tourists exits and enters safe and sound.<br>

 #### Membership Criteria